Slow Cooker Mexican Beef Adobo

-This Slow Cooker Beef Adobado is made with dried chilies and beef brisket and is the best authentic Mexican shredded beef.
+This Slow Cooker Beef Adobo is made with dried chilies and beef chuck roast and is the best authentic Mexican shredded beef.
 Great for tacos, bowls, enchiladas, and more.

-Slow Cooker Beef Adobado is one of those recipes that'll have everyone asking for seconds—it's smoky, spicy, and perfect for tacos, bowls, or whatever you're craving.
+Slow Cooker Beef Adobo is one of those recipes that'll have everyone asking for seconds—it's smoky, spicy, and will curb those Mexican cravings in no time.

 The secret is in the dried chilies.
 They add heat, smoke, and a depth of flavor that is almost impossible to achieve with fresh peppers or canned sauces.

-The dried chilies are paired with onion, garlic, canned chipotle peppers, and some spices to make a killer sauce.
-Then, cook the brisket in the sauce low and slow for the best-shredded beef dish.
+The dried chilies are paired with onion, garlic, and some spices to make a killer sauce.
+Then, cook the beef in the sauce low and slow for the best-shredded beef dish.

 Have extra dried chilies?
-Consider making a batch of this Beef Birria as well.
+Consider making a batch of this Beef Birria as well or some extra Mexican Adobo sauce to save in the freezer.

 Ingredients and Substitutions